lrug/lrug.org/source/meetings/2017/september/index.html.md

 > tools.
 How would you have built your app if you knew from the start
 > everything you know now.

-{::coverage year="2017" month="september" talk="hindsight:-creating-the-perfect-project-history" /}
+{::coverage year="2017" month="september" talk="hindsight-creating-the-perfect-project-history" /}

 ### A Trip Back to Where I Grew Up